-Patents
+Patents are, potentially, the most valuable type of IP.
 Patents protect inventions which relate to a product and/or a process to make a product.
 They arise particularly from research & development in the medical, science, technology and engineering fields.

-Once a patent has been granted, it effectively offers the owner a 'monopoly' right.
+Once a patent has been granted, it offers the owner a 'monopoly' right.
 This means that only the owner, or someone else with the owner's consent, can use the invention for commercial purposes.
-An invention will be patentable if: (1) it has not been disclosed publicly anywhere in the world prior to filing the patent application; (2) it is inventive; and (3) it is capable of industrial application, (essentially any commercial, medical or other practical use).
 Say you have thought of an invention for a new type of tea bag which can be used 50 times without losing any flavour!
-Useful!
-If you haven't mentioned it to anyone, it hasn't been done before and clearly it's practical, then a patent sounds possible.
+Useful.
+This invention will be patentable if: (1) it has not been disclosed publicly anywhere in the world prior to filing the patent application; (2) it is inventive; and (3) it is capable of industrial application, (essentially any commercial, medical or other practical use).